MicrosoftDocs/nav-content/dynamics-nav-app/warehouse-how-to-assign-default-bins-to-items.md

 ---
-    title: How to Assign Default Bins to Items | Microsoft Docs
+    title: How to Assign Default Bins to Items
     description: If you are using bins at a location, assigning default bins to your items can make the process of shipping, receiving, and moving your items much easier.
 When a default bin is assigned to an item, this bin is suggested every time you initiate a transaction for this item.
     services: project-madeira
     documentationcenter: ''